danielburger1337/oauth2-dpop-php/docs/replay_attack.md

 > If an adversary is able to get hold of a DPoP proof JWT, the adversary could replay that token at the same endpoint (the HTTP endpoint and method are enforced via the respective claims in the JWTs).

 To combat against this attack vector, [DPoPProofVerifier](../src/DPoPProofVerifier.php) has the `$allowedMaxAge` constructor argument.
-This argument sets maximum amount of seconds in the past allowed, that the DPoP proof was issued.
+This argument sets the maximum amount of seconds in the past allowed, that the DPoP proof was issued.
 If the DPoP proof was issued before that cut-off time, an [InvalidDPoPProofException](../src/Exception/InvalidDPoPProofException.php) is thrown.

-Together with a DPoP-Nonce that rotates in a timespan of seconds or minutes, this offers good protection but still allows an adversary to replay a token immediatly after it was captured.
+Together with a DPoP-Nonce that rotates in a timespan of seconds or minutes, this offers good protection but still allows an adversary to replay a proof immediatly after it was captured.

 ---